CarletonEng/api.cses.carleton.ca/HACKING.md

 	easy_install werkzeug sqlalchemy

-Once you have those set up you should be able to run `python main.py` and the API should start on http://localhost:8080.
+Once you have those set up you should be able to run `python3 main.py` and the API should start on http://localhost:8080.
 Typing that in your URL bar should show you a message.